EvilTony/lets-play-diplomacy/readme.md

 Lets-Play-Diplomacy
 ===================

+### This is no longer under development and is abandoned.
+It is here simpily for an archive.
+If you find it useful say thanks.

-This is a diplomacy app.
+This is an  diplomacy app.
 If you don't like it complain to me.

 Getting Started
 ---------------